BLUE HORIZON, BOOK 4

 Renny chuckled.
 “I don’t think it’s like that between them,” the cheetah replied with a grin.
-“Ever since Taro had them working together on Se’rei, Mandy has been helping Jerry with the paperwork associated with the Infirmary.
-He doesn’t trust computers to keep good records, so he’s printed out everything.
+“Ever since Taro had them working together on Se’rei, Mandy has been helping Jerry with the paperwork associated with Sickbay.
+He doesn’t trust computers to keep good records, so he’s printed out everything, just about using up all our paper stock.
 She’s good with paperwork, so she volunteered to help him out.”

 Pockets shook his head.
 “You know how relationships are in this ship,” he said.
 “If they aren’t together, they probably will be if they spend so much time in one another’s company.”

 “Are you jealous?”
 Renny asked with a raised eyebrow.

 “Nope,” the raccoon answered.
 “Mandy’s okay, but I don’t find myself attracted to her.”

 “It’s possible that Jerry isn’t either.
 They may just be friends, do you think?”